langdoc/UPA/README.md

 ## History of the project

 UPA was originally developed by Klaas Ruppel at KOTUS in Helsinki.
-Due to missing ressources the project could not be continued there but is now hosted under langdoc.
+Due to missing ressources the project could not be continued there but is hosted under langdoc since versions 1.01 (MacOS X) and 1.02 (Windows).

 ## Version archive

+*UPA 1.02 Windows installer package
+*UPA 1.01 MacOS X installer package

 ---